Estimated read time6 min read

 • Perform four 15-second skipping drills (focusing on pushing off your toes and reaching your body forward versus up in the air)

-By investing in a thorough warmup, weaving in a variety of speed, tempo, and endurance workouts, you will be well on your way to running faster 5Ks.
+By investing in a thorough warmup, weaving in a variety of speed, tempo, Health - Injuries.

 Headshot of Jess Movold